bachfamily/ears/README.txt

 • bach (https://github.com/bachfamily/bach)

+• the Essentia 2.1_beta5 library (released under Affero GPL, compatible with GPLv3).
+If you need to compile the Xcode project, the static library must be located at /usr/local/lib/libessentia.a
+The packaged version of Essentia has been modified to
+1) prevent the collision with functions named "error" (in debugger.h).
+The naming has been modified to "essentia_error".
+2) allow non-integer hopSize for the frameCutter algorithm To build the library, you should use the lightweighted configuration, without dependencies.
+Enter the library folder and then:

+    ./waf configure --build-static --fft='KISS' --lightweight=""

+Notice we are using the KissFFT library because it is already a dependency of bach (see below).
+Then :

+    ./waf
+    ./waf install

+• For the [ears.write~] and [ears.read~] module: the TagLib (https://taglib.org/, released under LGPL)
+A version of the library is included in the repository.
+On a Mac, simply enter the folder, then

+    cmake -DCMAKE_BUILD_TYPE=Release \
+      -DCMAKE_OSX_DEPLOYMENT_TARGET=10.6 \
+      -DCMAKE_OSX_ARCHITECTURES="i386;x86_64" \
+      -DBUILD_SHARED_LIBS=OFF
+    make
+    make install

+• For the [ears.write~] and [ears.read~] module: the LibAIFF library (http://aifftools.sourceforge.net/libaiff/, released under MIT License, compatible with GPLv3)
+A version of the library is included in the repository.
+On a Mac, simply enter the folder, then

+    ./configure
+    make
+    make install

 • the mpg123 library 1.23.4 (released under LGPLv2.1).
 If you need to compile the Xcode project, the static library must be located at /usr/local/lib/libmpg123.a